-In the summer of 2009, MCDOT led a multi-jurisdictional team, including the City of Rockville, the City of Laurel, and the Maryland State Highway Administration (MSHA) in the performance of a two-day, daytime and nighttime pedestrian road safety audit (PRSA) along Rockville Pike from Hubbard Drive to Halpine Road.
+In the summer of 2009, MCDOT led a multi-disciplined team, including representatives from the City of Rockville, the City of Laurel, and the Maryland State Highway Administration (MSHA) in the performance of a two-day, daytime and nighttime pedestrian road safety audit (PRSA) along Rockville Pike from Hubbard Drive to Halpine Road.

-The Rockville Pike PRSA, which was Montgomery County’s fourth audit, also involved stakeholders from the elderly and disabled communities, who where notably impacted by existing conditions.
-This section of the “Pike” is a six-lane arterial, aligned primarily with commercial and retail developments.
+The Rockville Pike PRSA, also involved stakeholders from the elderly and disabled communities, who where notably impacted by existing conditions.
+This section of the “Pike” is a six-lane major highway, aligned primarily with commercial and retail developments.
 This area is also well-served by bus transit and the nearby Twinbrook Metrorail station.
 These characteristics result in a confluence of considerable pedestrian, bicycle, and vehicular demand.

 View Pedestrian Road Safety Audit Program in a larger map

 For any MCDOT service request or complaint, call 311